 New laboratory testing facilities at the University of Illinois have been equipped specifically to handle water samples to be tested for Legionella.

-The Institutional Water Treatment program is one of only seven laboratories within Illinois (as of October 2021) that is CDC ELITE Certified for Legionella testing.
+The Institutional Water Treatment program is one of only six laboratories within Illinois that is CDC ELITE Certified for Legionella testing.
 The CDC Environmental Legionella Isolation Techniques Evaluation (ELITE) program allows laboratories to demonstrate their proficiency in successfully identifying Legionella in water samples.
 Learn more at https://wwwn.cdc.gov/Elite/Public/EliteHome.aspx.

 Why conduct this pre-screen?